submariner-io/submariner-website/src/content/quickstart/kind/_index.md

 dig mehdb.default.svc.clusterset.local:8080
 ```

-The dig will return a set of A records containing the IP address of pods backing the service mehdb in cluster-b.
+The `dig` command will return a set of A records containing the IP addresses of the pods backing the `mehdb` service in cluster-b.

 #### Perform automated verification